 What are good alternatives to silica cosmetics?

 Many manufacturers are now using the most environmentally friendly alternative organic absorbent ingredients like rice starch, tapioca starch, and other natural products as new cosmetic formulations that do not cause irritation and itching.
-Some cosmetics may also use kaolin or bentonite instead of silica, but these clays can still be drying to the skin and hair.
+Some cosmetics may use kaolin or bentonite instead of silica, but these clays can still dry the skin and hair.

 See Related: Best Eco-friendly Glitter Alternatives

-Are there any potentially hidden environmental costs in using silica?
+Are there any potentially hidden environmental costs associated with using silica?

 In its natural form, silica does not usually harm the environment as it has little bioactivity.
-In some cases, however, mining for this material can cause environmental issues by disturbing or destroying ecosystems and releasing greenhouse gases through mining equipment contributing to ozone depletion.
+In some cases, however, mining for this material can cause environmental issues by disturbing or destroying ecosystems and releasing greenhouse gases through mining equipment that contribute to ozone depletion.

 See Related: Best States for Sustainable Living